zifan-zhang/llm-refactoring-research/README.md

-# An Empirical Study of Code Agent Refactoring in Tangled Commits on Multi-SWE-bench Java Projects
+# Beware of Refactoring Runaway: An Empirical Study of Tangled Refactorings in Coding Agents for Issue Resolution

 Reproduction guide for the experiment